Cursor vs Google AntiGravity

 AI & Coding Features

-Cursor is built around full ide with ai-native features, while Google AntiGravity focuses on agent-first architecture with manager and editor surfaces.
+Cursor is built around agent mode: autonomous multi-file editing with terminal access, while Google AntiGravity focuses on agent-first architecture with manager and editor surfaces.
+Cursor uses Claude, GPT-4o, o1, Gemini, Composer 1.5, while Google AntiGravity runs on Gemini 3.1 Pro, Gemini 3 Flash, Claude Sonnet 4.6, Claude Opus 4.6, GPT-OSS 120B.
 The key question is whether you need agentic capabilities that autonomously handle multi-step tasks, or inline completions that keep you in flow as you type.
 Review the table above to see which AI features each tool actually offers.

 Platform & Access

-Cursor and Google AntiGravity take different approaches to where and how you code.
+Cursor is a standalone ide (vs code fork), while Google AntiGravity is a desktop ai ide (vs code fork).
 Whether a tool runs in your browser or requires a local install matters for getting started quickly.
 Built-in deployment means you can go from prompt to live app without switching tools.
-Consider what fits your workflow — some builders prefer everything in the browser, while others want the power of a local IDE.
+Consider what fits your workflow, some builders prefer everything in the browser, while others want the power of a local IDE.

 Pricing & Cost